Review: RIBZ Front Pack

-When I was first contacted to do this review, I heard the word “pack” and agreed immediately, not 100% of what exactly it was that I was being sent in the mail.
+When I was first contacted to do this review, I heard the word “pack” and agreed immediately, not 100 percent sure of what exactly it was that I was being sent in the mail.

 This clicked right up with my first impression that it works a little like web gear (or LBE) did for me in the Army – a vest that serves to keep your most important items (like water, first aid, compass, etc) handy and close to your body.